-- 1 day for the company name reservation;
+- 4-5 days for the company name approval;

 - 1 or 2 days for preparing the company’s statutory documents;

-- the filing and review of the company’s incorporation documents with the Trade Register will take another 2 days;
+- the filing and review of the company’s incorporation documents with the Trade Register will take another 5 working days;

 The main advantage is that all the paperwork can be filed electronically with the Cyprus Trade Register.